Snaptraks/HatBot/README.md

 For more details check `CONTRIBUTING.md`.

 ### License
 This repository is provided for education purposes, and community contributions only.
-Please do not create personal instances of the bot with this code without explicit written permission from me (Snaptraks#2606 on Discord).
+Please do not create personal instances of the bot with this code without explicit written permission from me (`snaptraks` on Discord).

 ### Requirements
 Nevertheless, to run the bot you will need Python 3.11+ and the packages from `requirements.txt`.